bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

     "**Adversarial Validation Importances**": Build a model that takes as input all the predictions from the candidate set of models to predict whether an image is in the train or test set.
-If the set of models can easily detect the test set, then that means you are picking up on a signal to be biased towards one or the other.
+If the set of models can easily detect the test set, then that means you are picking up on a signal that is biased towards one or the other.
 Using (I assume) feature importances, you can find which models are contributing to this signal and remove it.
     Similar to the other method, you want to make it so the models in your